Reverse Mortgage in a High Rate Environment

 If markets are volatile and you'd rather not sell investments at a loss, the HECM provides an alternative funding source.
 The cost of the HECM interest may be less than the cost of locking in portfolio losses.

-When it might make sense to wait
+When might it make sense to wait?

 If your need isn't urgent, waiting for rates to decline could mean a larger principal limit when you do apply.
 But "wait for lower rates" is a gamble — no one knows when or how much rates will move.
 If you're waiting for perfect conditions, you could be waiting years.